What are boils?

 - To help keep the infection from spreading, do not share towels and washcloths with other people.

-Your doctor may also prescribe antibiotics to stop the infection.
-Take your antibiotics as directed.
-Do not stop taking them just because you feel better or the boil looks better.
+- If your doctor prescribes antibiotics, take them as directed.
+Do not stop taking them just because your boil heals.
 You need to take the full course of antibiotics.

 How can you prevent boils?